v3rse/site/source/_posts/oss-step2-github.md

   ![pull request](/images/pull_request.png)

   This may sound intimidating but depending on the community this can actually be fun.
-You may get very good coding advice and different ideas on how to improve your code.
+You may get good coding advice and different ideas on how to improve your code.
 You can even make it a habit to review other people's code to learn new and amazing techniques.

   **N/B: most projects have rules and conventions governing how to contribute code and write issues.
 Please check out the Wiki tab or CONTRIBUTING.md file before writing any code or opening an issue**